tjsingh85/copilot-survey/README.md

 - This action runs the python code and uploads the excel file to S3 bucket ( using OIDC)
 - You can customize this step to send the excel via email or upload to another artifact location
 - Fill the env variables on the top of the workflow file
+- Configure GitHub Token as action's secret with permission to query org api endpoint

 #### [Run Copilot Survey On Creation Of Issue](https://github.com/tjsingh85/copilot-survey/blob/main/.github/workflows/.github/workflows/create-excel-report-from-issue.yml)